Central Air Conditioning Buying Guide (2021)

 Maintaining Your Central Air Conditioner

 Many air conditioning manufacturers recommend annual maintenance on your central AC system.
-Energy Star says you should call a HVAC contractor for a yearly tune-up on your central air conditioning unit.
-The best time to schedule this is in the spring, before the weather starts to heat up.
+Energy Star recommends an annual tune-up on your central air conditioning unit.
+The best time to plan this is in the spring, before the weather starts to heat up.

 During the service call, the HVAC technician should change all the filters, clean out the blower compartments, flush the coils, and drain the pan and drainage system.
 After the AC cleaning, your HVAC technician should make sure all the parts are working correctly.
 This includes checking electrical connections, lubricating internal moving parts, and measuring the airflow over the indoor evaporator coil.
 If the airflow is at the proper level, it can improve the air conditioners efficacy from 5% to 15%.